rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 ####Scale

-After a dictioary for each sample, we were left with a reasonably large nunber of measurments.
-Below is a sub-set with counts discretized (0 or 1).
-Each column is a unique micro-organism species and each row is a unique sample, with both sorted by sum.
-In total, there are ~1 million measurments shown here.
-The challenge was first examine whether the data are useful.
-If so, we then wanted to organize it such that extracting insights is possible.
+Our mining resulted in a large nunber of measurments.
+Below is a sub-set, with counts discretized (0 or 1).
+Each column is a unique micro-organism species and each row is a unique sample.
+Both are sorted by sum.
+In total, there are ~1 million measurments shown.
+The challenge was to examine whether the data is useful and, if so, organize it in order to extract insights.

 <div class="imgcap">
 <img src="/assets/Infectome_1_1.jpg" width="50%">